Jean-Paul Rodrigue (2013), New York:

 Such a propulsion design greatly contributes to overall fuel efficiency.

-Given the inevitable oil depletion, the successful development and
+Given the rising price of oil, the successful development and

 commercialization of hybrid vehicles appears on the medium term the most sustainable

 Higher energy prices will trigger